Kredrik/Willys-automated-testing/README.md

 # Willys-automated-testing
-Use of tools: Gherkin and Selenium
+Use of tools: Cucumber (Gherkin) and Selenium
 Hey ho!
 Hey ho from Simon
 testar lite